-So, while we’ll be basking in the Mexican sun eating tacos, fresh guac, sippin’ on margs and lounging by the pool, I’m still thinking of you guys celebrating the holiday with these smoky grilled apricot lamb kebabs.
+So, while we’ll be basking in the Mexican sun eating tacos, fresh guac, sippin’ on margs and lounging by the pool, I’m still thinking of you guys celebrating the holiday with these smoky grilled lamb kebabs.

 You know what I’m sick of after a long winter?
 Roasts.

 Like seriously, who wants another holiday meal cooked in the oven right now?

 It’s mid-April, let’s turn on the grill and kebab it up for Easter with some lamb kebabs.

 Less clean up, fresh air and the return of meat on a stick.

 I know the classic combination is lamb and mint but last year I made these spring gyros with apricot salsa and fell in loooove with the combination so much I decided to continue it this year.